Advocating for Michigan’s Out-of-School Time Funding

 We need you to act now.

 Contact your State Representative and Senator today and urge them to include dedicated OST funding in the final FY25–26 state budget.
+Reach out to the Governor’s office as well—her leadership is critical in final budget negotiations.
 Encourage your board members, families, youth, and partners to speak out too.
 Use the sample message, talking points, and fact sheet below to guide your outreach.

 Invite your legislators and their staff to come visit your program.
 There’s no better way to showcase the power and value of afterschool than showing people firsthand.
 You do not need to get the Legislator there—having one of their staff join can be incredibly powerful.